gemesa/rust-arm64/src/hello-world.md

 }
 ```

-More information about declarative macros can be found in chapter [Declarative macros](./macro-declarative.md) and chapter [Built-in macros](./macro-built-in.md).
+More information about declarative macros can be found in chapter [Declarative macros](./macro-declarative.md) and chapter [Built-in declarative macros](./macro-declarative-built-in.md).

 ## Build